gbtami/pychess-variants/static/docs/janggi.md

 This guide will be based on the internationalized set.
 Traditional sets use Chinese characters (hanja), and many sites, including Wikipedia, already explain the rules as such.

-Several piecs have special movement in the Palace, which will be discussed below.
+Several pieces have special moves utilizing the diagonals in either palace, which will be discussed below.
 In the diagrams, a lighter shade of green is used.

 ### King